ryanstout/pawnee/README.md

 app_server_locations ['localhost:3000', 'localhost:3001'] - gets picked up on by nginx maybe?

-TODO: Make it so adding in the options default doesn't change it for other thor instances
 TODO: Provide testing stubs for gems
 TODO: Add a as_user('user') do .. end option
 				- needs to look to options for how to get to root